BoldPenguin/dynamic-form-generation/README.md

 ## Authentication

 Like most modern web application, we use stateless authentication.
 In order to authenticate successfully, you'll need to supply a request header with the bearer scheme.
-To generate your authorization header:

-1. Trim leading and trailing whitespace from your email address
-2. Force all characters to lower-case
-3. md5 hash the final string

-For example, if your email was `Frank@boldpenguin.com`, you would generate the md5 hash of `frank@boldpenguin.com` which is `5475eb1890f635deca00c57d127f30bd`.
-You will then supply this value via the Authorization header of an HTTP request, like so:

-`Authorization: Bearer 5475eb1890f635deca00c57d127f30bd`
+The bearer token has been given to you on the api service.

 ## Your Assignment